Notice of Privacy Practices

 - The information pertains solely to a health care item or service for which you, or someone on your behalf (other than your health plan), has paid us in full.

 Please submit all written requests or appeals to our privacy office.
-Find our contact information at the bottom of this notice.
+Find our contact information at the top of this notice.

 State Health Information Exchanges